-When I was in my early teens, and a camper with the Cottonwood Gulch Expeditions in New Mexico, I was introduced to one of the meanest looking reptiles in the desert.
+As an early teen and camper with the Cottonwood Gulch Expeditions in New Mexico, I was introduced to one of the meanest looking reptiles in the desert.
 Called the Chuckwalla, it looked ferocious.
 Little did I know that it was all just for show and that our counselor, Roy Barnes, liked to take his wards to far off mesas to spot the reptiles at play.

 Barnes would awaken us before dawn, get us to make our own sandwich lunches, and drive us at sunrise on bumpy, dusty roads to far off mesas.
 We tried to sleep enroute, but that was hopeless.
 Once parked, we would set off in all directions with our grubby fingers and quick reflexes, looking for lizards and snakes.
 He was a careful herpetologist: he was there to teach us about all of the species.
 He particularly loved the poisonous ones (rattlers and Gila Monsters) and wanted us safe.
 But since he knew the territory, we were more likely to find an Eastern Fence Lizard or Bull Snake instead.

 One day Roy spotted one of his favorites and he took us on a chase.
 It was a big and fat chuckwalla and that reptile put the UG in the word ugly.
 I thought he called it a chuckawalla, but he corrected me about removing the extra A from the middle and saying the name right.